Ferrum maintains a tradition of a comprehensive academic program built on a liberal

 into an “F” grade unless a petition to extend the completion time is granted by the

-Academic Standards Committee.
+than the end of the fall semester.
 A student may not be permitted to enroll for credit

-Grades may be viewed on the student’s I-Assistant immediately after the grades are
+Grades may be viewed on the student’s i-Assistant immediately after the grades are

 entered by the professor and transcripts may be requested by using the “Transcript